Gravitational Caustics in an Atom Laser: Abstract

 \section{Abstract}

 Typically discussed in the context of optics, caustics are envelopes of classical trajectories (rays) where the density of states diverges, resulting in pronounced observable features such as bright points, curves, and extended networks of patterns.
-Despite the apparent complexity of such patterns, they are based on just a small number of fundamental forms described by the theory of catastrophe optics.
-Here, we demonstrate caustics in the matter waves of an atom laser, extending catastrophe optics to catastrophe atom optics.
-We showcase the generic forms of fold and cusp caustics, and exploit internal state manipulation to trace the flow of atoms.
-Atom optics affords new perspectives for fundamental science, metrology, atom interferometry and nano-fabrication techniques.
-Exploring the role of caustics in this context may lead to innovation as the generation of caustics is inherently robust, and leads to a variety of pronounced and sharply delineated features.
+Here, we generate caustics in the matter waves of an atom laser, providing a striking experimental example of catastrophe theory applied to atom optics in an accelerated (gravitational) reference frame.
+We showcase caustics formed by individual attractive and repulsive potentials, and present an example of a network generated by multiple potentials.
+Exploiting internal atomic states, we demonstrate fluid-flow tracing as another tool of this flexible experimental platform.
+The effective gravity experienced by the atoms can be tuned with magnetic gradients, forming caustics analogous to those produced by gravitational lensing.
+From a more applied point of view, atom optics affords perspectives for metrology, atom interferometry, and nanofabrication.
+Caustics in this context may lead to quantum innovations as they are an inherently robust way of manipulating matter waves.